OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

 ### Data Integrity and Protection

-- Identify the failure mode given a certain disk failure
 - Handle the latent sector error failure mode
 - Handle the data corruption failure mode
 - Choose the best checksum function given a data corruption failure mode and a data integrity budget